Hits

 Remove market noise

-Consensus pricing is converted into a no-vig reference so the model is compared against a cleaner market baseline.
+Book prices across allowlisted sportsbooks are converted into a no-vig consensus, so the model is compared against a fair market baseline rather than one book's margin.

 Step 03